steltenpower/PowerGists/README.md

 ========================
 Reproducibility through:
 - No, or less install (differences).
 Possible within security context of data.
-- less manual copy-paste between different applications
+- Less manual copy-paste between different applications.
 - Tighter feedback loop between people with different focus (tech-savvy or not, researchers and supporters, reviewers and communicators)
+- Backend can run on High Performance Computing too.

 Git(hub):
 =========